SebastjanLeskovar/go_udemy_tutorial/Notes.md

 Wait for a value to be sent into the channel.
 When we get one, assign to variable: ´myNumber <- channel´

 Wait for a value to be sent into the channel.
 When we get one, log it out immediately: ´fmt.Println(<- channel)´

+**Blocking channels**

+While the `main.go` waits to receive a message via the channel, that is also a blocking call.
+Therefore, we can block the execution of main.go so that it waits for the response from a channel, which allows child routines to execute.